 Cross The Average GRE Score Barrier

-Admission for graduation, post graduation, Masters Degree and fellowships at the US universities requires you to take the GRE test first.
+Admission for graduation, post graduation, Masters Degree and fellowships at the US universities requires you to take the GRE first.
 The GRE or Graduate Record Examination is one of the renowned competitive exams existing today.
 The credentials of this test are so good that this exam is also valid for the universities in the UK, Australia, Canada and other leading countries of the world.
 This test offers tough competition and only well prepared candidates can dream of crossing the average score barrier.
 Once you know about the score and the scores calculation procedure, it will be easy for you to plan your attempt for the test to obtain above average score.
 This article aims at guiding you about what is an average score on the test and how to obtain more than average score.

 The test is composed of the General test and the subject tests.
 The General test is compulsory and taking the subject test depends on the requirements of the universities you wish to join.
 The General test has three sections.
 These are the Analytical writing, the Quantitative Reasoning and the Verbal Reasoning sections.
 The subject test can be taken for one of the subjects from Biochemistry, Cell and Molecular Biology, Chemistry, Computer Science, Literature in English, Mathematics, Physics and Psychology.